RMTariant/OCT_MC/README.md

 Description

 ===Missing Features (to be implemented)===
--Making a map of the code
+-Add the number of detector selection in matlab script -Making a map of the code
 -Testing the functions
 -Removing the extra code
--Parameter p is not determined.
--Select the number of photons for the simulation -Fresnel reflection
+-Fresnel reflection
 -Mirror reflection
 -Photon pathlength dependent on the refractive index